The Lede

 North Carolina is attracting equestrian families from across the country at an accelerating pace.
 Riders from the Northeast are escaping crushing property taxes and million-dollar-plus land prices.
 Florida owners are seeking cooler summers and genuine four-season riding.
 Midwest families are drawn to the mountain trails, world-class competition venues, and a climate that allows nearly year-round turnout.

-Whether you are relocating for competition access, retirement, or simply a better quality of equestrian life, this guide covers everything you need to plan your move.
+Whether you're relocating for competition access, retirement, or simply a better quality of equestrian life — this guide covers everything you need to plan your move.

 Year-Round Riding Climate